a-lurker/a-lurker.github.io/docs/luup-engine.md

 These calculations have always been done by openLuup to support scene times of sunrise/sunset, but are available for use (negating the need for a separate plugin, eg. Heliotrope.)

-There is a GetSolarCoords action which gives these values for any given time (defaults to now) and latitude/longitude (defaults to current location.)
+There is a GetSolarCoords action, which gives these values for any given time (defaults to now) and latitude/longitude (defaults to current location as set up in the startup code).

 ```lua
 luup.call_action ("solar", "GetSolarCoords", coords, 2)